 IATA accreditation models

-Since its launch, the BSP has expanded worldwide, now serving nearly 400 airlines and thousands of agents in 183 countries and territories.
+Since its launch, the BSP has expanded worldwide, now serving over 400 airlines and thousands of agents in some 180 countries and territories.
 Almost every country has its own local BSP system, though some are combined into a regional BSP.
 For example, BSP Central and West Africa covers twelve countries.

 Note that the BSP isn’t available for travel agents registered in the US who use an alternative system – ARC.
 The Airline Reporting Corporation (ARC) is the organization that facilitates transactions between airlines and travel agents based in the US, Puerto Rico, the Virgin Islands, and American Samoa.
 Basically, it’s the US equivalent of the BSP.
 To access ARC services, you must first be ARC-accredited.